Articles

 git checkout -b full origin/full

-Next, the following example uses the git switch command to fetch the remote branch sqlterms from origin and switch to it:
+Here is an example that uses the git switch command to fetch the remote branch sqlterms from origin and switch to it:

 git switch sqlterms